Can I obtain a no objection letter for the UAE government?

 Can I get help with a civil case or labor dispute?

 The U.S. Embassy does not generally get involved in civil legal proceedings.
-Please consult with an UAE attorney with regards to your situation.
 For labor disputes, you may also contact the Ministry of Labor to file a formal complaint against the employer.
 The Ministry can be reached at the following address:

 Ministry of Labor